felipe-aveiro/Git-Tutorial/README.md

 # GitHub-Tutorial
-A tutorial that could prove useful in later uses!
+A tutorial that could prove useful for later uses!